macimax/WIKI_STEPMANIA/Actor-Definitions.md

-A list of classes and what constructors they take.
+A list of classes and what constructors and commands they take.
 All classes are prefixed with `Def.` when used in a lua file.

 # Universal
 These constructors & commands can be used in ANY class.